BurdetteLamar/markdown_helper/readme_files/use_cases/reusable_text/use_case.md

 <code>reusable_text.md</code>
 ```
-This is some useful text that will be included in more than one place (actually, in more than one file).
+This is some useful text that can be included in more than one place (actually, in more than one file).
 ```

 Here's a template file that includes it: